OpenSLO/OpenSLO/README.md

 is set  to `true` the alert will be triggered.

 > 💡 **Note:**: The `alertWhenBreaching` and `alertWhenResolved`, `alertWhenNoData` can be combined,
-> if you want an alert to trigger when in all circumstances or for each separately.
+> if you want an alert to trigger whenever at least one of these conditions is true.

 ---

-An example of a alert condition is the following:
+An example of an alert condition:

 ```yaml
 apiVersion: openslo/v0.1.0-beta